This Texting Habit Is So Scary

 There's a huge difference between someone blowing up their partner's phone with texts because they love them, and someone sending abusive text messages to exert power over their partner.
 Abuse can occur in many forms — and that includes text messaging — so it's not always easy to spot, and that's part of why it can be so dangerous in the first place.

-Domestic violence is a pattern of behaviors that one partner uses to maintain power and control over a partner in an intimate relationship, and it's not always physical, says Cameka Crawford, chief communications officer at the National Domestic Violence Hotline.
+Domestic violence is a pattern of behaviours that one partner uses to maintain power and control over a partner in an intimate relationship, and it's not always physical, says Cameka Crawford, chief communications officer at the National Domestic Violence Hotline in the US.
 Abuse can be physical, emotional, mental, or digital, but it always involves a struggle of power and control, Crawford says.
 "Technology is a good thing, because it keeps people connected, but abusive partners have found new and different ways to control their partners," she says.

 An abusive partner could use texts, Snapchat, Instagram, email, or pretty much any other digital communication tool to contact and harass their partner, says Jasmine Uribe, leadership and engagement manager at Break the Cycle, a nonprofit that provides dating abuse services to teens and young adults.
 But just because these messages are oftentimes lighthearted or normal-seeming, that doesn't mean they can't be dangerous.